 The land use designations of this Plan provide a range of uses, heights and densities.
-These serve as a guide to development and it is not intended that every area and development be zoned to allow for the use and maximum height and density provided for within a land use designation, but rather the zoning standards be tailored to fit the specific context within the framework of the land use designation.
-Zoning by-laws put the plan into effect.
-Zoning by-laws must conform to the Official Plan.
+These serve as a guide to development and it is not intended that every area and development be zoned to allow for the maximum use, height and density provided for within a land use designation, but rather the zoning standards be tailored to fit the specific context within the framework of the land use designation.
 Determination for allowing a use and establishing an appropriate built form for a property may be made following an evaluation of the criteria established by this Plan on a contextual basis.